alextsfox/academic-kickstart/content/post/PyOCN/index.md

 Rinaldo, A., Rigon, R., Banavar, J.R., Maritan, A., Rodriguez-Iturbe, I. (2014). *Evolution and selection of river networks: Statics, dynamics, and complexity*.
 PNAS 111(7), pp 2417-2424. doi:10.1073/pnas.1322700111

-# Algorithm implementation
+# Algorithm implementations
+Aside from the high-level description of the OCN algorithm given above, there are other considerations that must be made as well:

+* How should the network be represented in memory?
+* How should we check the validity of a network after changing it? (i.e. does the network contain cycles or edge crossings?)
+* How should we update the drained areas of each vertex in the network after making a change?
+* How should we compute the energy of the network after making a change?
+* How should we handle undoing changes that are rejected?

 The most popular existing implementation of the OCN algorithm is the `OCNet` R package developed by Carraro et al. (2020).
 This implementation uses a matrix representation of the flow network.
 The implementation is rather elegant, but I found it difficult to follow at first.
 Therefore I'll talk about my implementation (in `PyOCN`) of the OCN algorithm, and then I'll compare it to the `OCNet` approach.

 ## The PyOCN implementation
-In `PyOCN`, I represent the flow network directly as a directed acyclic graph (DAG), represented in code as an array of nodes with attributes indicating which neighbors they connect to and drain towards.
-Rerouting a cell's outflow (step 2 of the algorithm) involves pointing a node's outflow to a different neighbor (and updating the old and new neighbors' inflow edges accordingly).
-This change may introduce cycles in the graph, which are invalid in a river network.
-To check for cycles, `PyOCN` follows the downstream path from both the new and old downstream neighbors of the target node.
-If it ever encounters a single node twice, it knows that a cycle was created, and it goes back to step 1 (after undoing the re-route).
-The re-route changes the drained areas of all cells downstream of the source cell, which must be updated by traversing the graph again to reflect the new flow path.
-The energy of the modified network can then be computed by determining how the change in drained areas affects the total energy, and the proposal can be accepted or rejected based on the Metropolis criterion (step 3 of the algorithm).
+I will go more in-depth into the specifics of my implementation in `PyOCN`, since it's less documented elsewhere, but here is an overview.

+In `PyOCN`, the network is represented directly as a directed acyclic graph (DAG), encoded as an array of vertices, where each vertex has attributes indicating which neighbors it connect to which vertex it drains towards.
+Rerouting the outflow of a given vertex involves changin it and it's neighbors' attributes to reflect any desired new connections (and the loss of any old connections).

+To check for cycles after making a change to the network, `PyOCN` iteratively traces a path downstream from both the new and old downstream neighbors of the affected vertex.
+If the same vertex is ever encountered twice, we know that a cycle was created.

+We must also check for crossed edges.
+In grid where edges only connect adjacent vertices, crossed edges can occur if two adjacent vertices drain diagonally (e.g. a vertex at positiong `x=5`, `y=5` drains SE into `x=6`, `y=6`, while the vertex at `x=6`, `y=5` drains SW into `x=5`, `y=6`).
+To check for crossed edges, we first check that the proposed new outflow direction is diagonal.
+If it is, we then check the outflow direction of the two adjacent vertices in the orthogonal direction.
+If either of those vertices have outflows that connect diagonally in a "shared direction" with the proposed diagonal outflow, then these is a crossed edge (e.g. if the proposed edge drains SE, we check the cell to the S. If it has a NE edge, then a cross is detected.
+Likewise if the nieghbor to the E has a SW edge, then a cross is detected).

+If either a cycle or a cross is detected, then we undo the proposed change and try again until a valid change is found.
+Once a change is found to be valid, we must then update the drained area of each vertex in the network.
+A re-route does not change the drained area of all the vertices in the network, only those downstream of the source vertex.
+Therefore, we can efficiently update drained areas by traversing the graph starting from the source vertex and propagating changes downstream.
+If a change is made close to the outlet, only a few vertices need to be updated, even if the network is very large.
+We can update the energy of the network in the same way.
+This change is then accepted or rejected based on the Metropolis criterion (step 3 of the algorithm).
+If the change is rejected, we must undo everything: first by undoing are area and energy updates, and then by restoring the original outflow of the affected vertex and its neighbors.
+This concludes one iteration of the algorithm.

+A typical number of iterations for convergence is on the order of `40N`, where `N` is the number of vertices in the network.

 ## The OCNet implementation
-The implementation in `OCNet` is quite different, relying on sparse matrix operations to represent and manipulate the flow network.
-In `OCNet`, the flow network is represented as a sparse adjacency matrix $\mathbf{W}$, where each entry $W_{ij}$ indicates whether cell $i$ drains into cell $j$ ($\mathbf{W}_{ij}$ = 1) or not ($\mathbf{W}_{ij}$ = 0).
-Rerouting a cell's outflow involves updating the adjacency matrix to reflect the new connection (and the loss of the old connection).
-The modified adjacency matrix is then checked for validity by performing an incremental topological sort to detect cycles.
-A topological sort is an ordering of the nodes in a directed graph such that for every directed edge from node $i$ to node $j$, $i$ comes before $j$ in the ordering.
-If a cycle exists in the graph, then the sort will fail, and the re-route will have to be un-done.
-The topological sort also comes in handy for computing drained areas efficiently by leveraging an identity of the adjacency matrix: $(\mathbb{I} - \mathbf{W}^T)\vec A = \vec 1$, where $\vec A$ is the vector of drained areas, and $\vec 1$ is a vector of ones.
+The implementation in `OCNet` is more abstract.
+In `OCNet`, the network is represented as a sparse adjacency matrix $\mathbf{W}$, where each entry $W_{ij}$ indicates whether cell $i$ drains into cell $j$ ($\mathbf{W}_{ij}$ = 1) or not ($\mathbf{W}_{ij}$ = 0).
+To reroute a vertex's outflow, the adjacency matrix is updated manually to reflect any new connections (and the loss of any old connections).

+To check for crossed edges, `OCNet` used the same logic as `PyOCN`.
+To check for cycles, however, it performs an incremental topological sort on the modified adjacency matrix.
+A topological sort is an ordering of the vertices in a directed graph such that for every directed edge from vertex $i$ to vertex $j$, $i$ comes before $j$ in the ordering.
+This places "headwater" vertices before "downstream" vertices.
+If a cycle exists in the graph, then a topological sort is impossible.
+Therefore, by attempting a topological sort on the modified adjacency matrix, `OCNet` can efficiently check for cycles.
+The clever part of this approach is that this topological sorting can be used to speed up the next step in the algorithm: updating drained areas.

+To update the drained areas of each vertex in the network, `OCNet` leverages an identity of the adjacency matrix: $(\mathbb{I} - \mathbf{W}^T)\vec A = \vec 1$, where $\vec A$ is the vector of drained areas and $\vec 1$ is a vector of ones.
 This linear system can be solved for $\vec A$ to yield the drained areas for all cells.
-This can be done very efficiently (in $O(n)$ time) if $\mathbf{W}$ is upper triangular.
-Luckily, the topological sort that was done to verify the integrity of the graph provides a permutation of the nodes $\mathbf{P}$ such that the permuated adjacency matrix $\mathbf{PWP}^T$ is upper triangular.
+To solve this system efficiently, `OCNet` uses the topological ordering obtained from the previous step: the topological ordering permutes the adjacency matrix to be upper triangular.
+This allows for the linear system to be solved in $O(n)$ time using back-substitution.
 Finally, the energy of the modified network can be computed using the updated drained areas, and the proposal can be accepted or rejected based on the Metropolis criterion (step 3 of the algorithm).

 ## Comparing the two implementations
 Here's a diagram comparing the structure of the two approaches.
 On the left is the DAG approach used in `PyOCN`, and on the right is the adjacency matrix approach used in `OCNet`.